fgomezvela/GNC/README.md

 If you have any question, please read "User Guide" for more details.

 Troubleshooting and F.A.Q.
 ==========================

-Be patient.
+*Be patient.
 Although this program is fully optimized, usually it takes a long time.
-Input network files must be a “.txt” file and it must have the following aspect.
+*Input network files must be a “.txt” file and it must have the following aspect:

 Node1,Node2